mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 #### Terra workspace

 This workflow is already hosted on Terra in a [private workspace](https://app.terra.bio/#workspaces/terra-kccg-production/terra-kccg-somvar-pipeline).
-If you have access to this workspace, you can go ahead and start running the pipeline (see below).
+If you have access to this workspace, you can clone it and start running the pipeline (see below).

 For setting up your own workspace, see [this Google Docs document](https://docs.google.com/document/d/1pZVTxjRJfAyWYiFWmmF_o31lORQ8a-xmqdK1zE3RDyk) for detailed instructions on setting up a Terra workspace.
 In short, a billing account on GCP is required to be linked with a billing account on Terra, to which the new workspace can be added.
 A Terra group must also be created, containing any Terra users that wish to run the pipeline, and the group's firecloud email added as a "Storage Object Creator" and "Storage Object Viewer" on any GCP buckets used to host data as part of the workflow.

 Once set up, the workflows can be added to Terra via Dockstore.
 Dockstore monitors a public git repository containing the workflows and supplies these workflows for Terra to use.
 The public repository of this pipeline is available [here](https://github.com/mgeaghan-garvan/cromwell-kccg-mutect2-chip), and is already hosted on Dockstore for use with Terra.
+Note that this repository will typically only be updated with the main, production-ready branch, and may not contain updates in the development branch.
 To add the workflow to Terra:

 1. Go to the Terra workspace.
 2. Go to the "Workflows" tab.